 - front pair – match the first two numbers in exact order

-- back pair – match the last two numbers in exact order
+- back pair – match the last two numbers in the exact order

 All Missouri Lottery Pick 3 and Pick 4 prizes must be claimed within 90 days.

 Keno’s bets and payouts are complicated.
-Players can wager $1, $2, $3, $4, or $5 per game, with a variety of playing styles and betting choices.
+Players can wager $1, $2, $3, $4, or $5 per game, with various playing styles and betting choices.